cownby/webPrototype-Archethought/pages/pages-root-folder/index.md

   image_fullwidth: gear-wallpaper-1600x507-dark.jpg

 widget1:
-  title: "Micro-location"
+  title: "Retail"
   url: "/products/shepherd/"
-  image: borrowed/clker-free-binoculars-40881__340.png
+  image: retail-bg-340w.jpg
-  text: 'Where IS Everybody?!?'
+  text: 'What’s Going On?
+Where Is Everybody?
+How Do I Find Out?
+If you could understand, what could you do better?'
 widget2:
-  title: "Solutions "
+  title: "Smart Cities"
   url: '/products/'
-  image: borrowed/pixabay-board-1521348__340.jpg
+  image: denver-skyline-bg-340w.jpg
-  text: 'We define innovation as the identification and removal of bottlenecks.
-That is what we do! '
+  text: 'What if your city told you its success stories, trouble areas and where help was needed?
+What if you knew today?
+What about the next hour?
+What about right now?'
 widget3:
   title: "Customization"
   url: '/products/customization'